Chart Color Schemes

 Corowa Surrounds has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified 20 projects that could affect this region.
-Notable projects include Corowa Solar Farm, JBS Rivalea Corowa Grower Farm, Corowa Battery, and Corowa Regional Saleyards Redevelopment Project.
-The following list details those most likely to be relevant.
+Notable ones are Corowa Solar Farm, JBS Rivalea Corowa Grower Farm, Corowa Battery, and Corowa Regional Saleyards Redevelopment Project.
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.